WeAreTeamX/.github/README.md

 ## About Me

 I'm a tech lover.
 I love to learn the new & try it out. :smile:
 Basically I'm a full stack web developer.
-Besides, I'm a Linux enthusiast and I also love work with various Python and NodeJS based commandline scripts.
+Besides, I'm a Linux enthusiast and I also love working with various Python and NodeJS.
 I'm learning android app development.
 My dream is to build career on IT sector.

 ### Skills